Personalized AI-Assisted Storytelling

 LLM-based Rewriting Tool: After participants complete their initial draft, they will have the option to use an LLM-based rewriting tool.
 This tool will suggest alternative ways to express the same story, which participants can choose to incorporate into their final submission or ignore based on their preference.

 Young adults have high rates of mental health conditions, but most do not want or cannot access formal treatment.
 We therefore recruited young adults with depression or anxiety symptoms to co-design a digital tool for self-managing their mental health concerns.
 Through study activities — consisting of an online discussion group and a series of design workshops — participants highlighted the importance of easy-to-use digital tools that allow them to exercise independence in their self-management.
-They described ways that an automated messaging tool might benefit them by: facilitating experimentation with diverse concepts and experiences; allowing variable depth of engagement based on preferences, availability, and mood; and collecting feedback to personalize the tool
+They described ways that an automated messaging tool might benefit them by: facilitating experimentation with diverse concepts and experiences; allowing variable depth of engagement based on preferences, availability, and mood; and collecting feedback to personalize the tool.

 Based on our formative work, we developed a range of text message contents that include peer-support messages, reflection questions, and stories on overcoming cognitive distortions.
 Our system enables us to personalize and contextualize text messages. meeting the unique needs and expectations of people experiencing different problems.
 Our work has been featured in the media, and multiple papers have been published in top venues like CHI, CSCW, and TOCHI.
+The resulting two-month intervention, Small Steps SMS program, has been used by more than 5,000 individuals in North America.
+Shortened versions and modular components of the intervention have been deployed to another 5,000 users.

 User-Centered Design of an Application to Promote Gratitude Among Young Adults